Empanada dough the thought alone might feel like a daunting task. But what if I tell you that shouldn’t be that way?

 - Sweet empanadas – great for dessert or a sweet snack

-Have fun making this homemade empanada dough recipe!
+Have fun making this homemade recipe for empanadas dough!

 DON’T FORGET TO SUBSCRIBE TO THE TORTILLA CHANNEL NEWSLETTER FOR FREE TO RECEIVE NEW RECIPE NOTIFICATIONS INTO YOUR INBOX!